EnvGen/DEGEPRIME/README.md

 The output_file will be a tab-separated text file that includes the following columns:

-Pos	TotalSeq	UniqueMers	Entropy	PrimerDeg	PrimerMatching	PrimerSeq
+Pos	NumberSpanning	UniqueMers	Entropy	PrimerDeg	PrimerSeq   NumberMatching  FractionMatching

 Pos:                Position of the (first base in the) window in the trimmed_align_file (starting at 0).
-TotalSeq:		Number of sequences that span this window (including sequences with internal gaps in this region).
+NumberSpanning:		Number of sequences that span this window (including sequences with internal gaps in this region).
 UniqueMers:         Number of unique oligomer sequences (without in/dels) in the window.
 Entropy:            Entropy of the window, calculated as -Σ Pi log2(Pi), where Pi is the frequency of oligomer i.
 PrimerDeg:          Degeneracy of the selected primer.
-PrimerMatching:		Number of sequences that match the selected primer.
 PrimerSeq:          Sequence of the selected degenerate primer.
+NumberMatching:		Number of sequences that match the selected primer.
+FractionMatching:   Fraction of spanning sequences that match the selected primer (NumberMatching/NumberSpanning).

 For more help and additional optional parameters for the scripts, use -h: